-He was previously the Vice President of Google Maps at Google, and he has also held executive roles at eBay, Microsoft, Tinder, and Pivotal.
-Prior to that, he spent over 10 years researching and developing search technologies, and 5 years running his own startup and consultancy.
+Prior to 2017, he was a Vice President at Google and eBay, a Senior Vice President at Pivotal, and a Partner at Microsoft.
+Earlier, he spent over 10 years researching and developing search technologies, and 5 years running his own startup and consultancy.

 If you’re interested in Hugh’s background, visit his linkedin profile.